Holidays to Nigeria, Travel Guide, Holiday Planning Tips and Travel Information

 In Lagos, the most attractive points are Badagry Beach, Tarkwa Bay Beach, and Bar Beach.
-If you are beach goers, don’t miss this on your Nigeria holidays list.
+If you are beach goers, don’t miss this on your holidays to Nigeria list.

 Lekki, a suburb of Lagos, is popular because of its Forest Reserve.
 The interesting tropical rainforest is worth visiting and captured by your camera.
 Also, consider paying a visit to Lekki Beach and Eleko Beach.

-Calabar is well-known in the Nigeria holidays because of its Harbour and slave monuments.
+Calabar is well-known in the holidays to Nigeria because of its Harbour and slave monuments.
 It is a little bit far from the city, but worth your trip a lot.

 Nigeria is blessed with many National Parks.
-If you have more time on your Nigeria holidays, you shouldn’t miss this list.
+If you have more time on your holidays to Nigeria, you shouldn’t miss this list.